hetmanskyi-cloud/AWS/terraform/modules/rds/README.md

   - Optional read replicas for improved read performance and fault tolerance.
 - **Enhanced Monitoring**:
   - Provides detailed monitoring metrics by enabling Enhanced Monitoring with a dedicated IAM role.
+  - Monitoring is conditionally created based on the `enable_rds_monitoring` variable.
 - **CloudWatch Alarms**:
   - Monitors critical metrics such as:
     - **High CPU utilization**.
     - **Low free storage space**.
     - **High database connections**.
 - **Security Group**:
-  - Manages access control by allowing database connections only from specific EC2 instances or Security Groups.
+  - Manages access control by allowing database connections only from ASG instances or Security Groups.
+  - Security Group rules:
+  - Ingress: Allows inbound traffic only from ASG Security Groups.
+  - Egress: Limits outbound traffic to:
+    - Internal communication within the VPC.
+    - HTTPS traffic to S3 and CloudWatch Logs for backups and monitoring.
 - **CloudWatch Logs**:
   - Exports audit, error, general, and slowquery logs to CloudWatch for enhanced observability.